akash-network/docs/econ/01-intro.md

 Akash Token (AKT)

 :  AKT is the native token of the Akash Network.
-The core utility of AKT is to act as a staking mechanism to secure the network.
+The core utility of AKT is to act as a staking mechanism to secure the network and normalize compute prices for the marketplace auction.
 The amount of AKTs staked towards a validator defines the frequency by which the validator may propose a new block and its weight in votes to commit a block.
-In return for bonding (staking) to a validator, an AKT holder becomes eligible for block rewards (paid in Akash Tokens) as well as a proportion of transaction fees (paid in any of the whitelisted tokens).
+In return for bonding (staking) to a validator, an AKT holder becomes eligible for block rewards (paid in AKT) as well as a proportion of transaction fees (paid in any of the whitelisted tokens).

 Validator

 :   Validators secure the Akash network by validating and relaying transactions, proposing, verifying and finalizing blocks.
-There will be a limited set of validators, initially 100, that are required to maintain a high standard of automated signing infrastructure.
-Validators will charge Providers a commission fee in Akash Tokens.
+There will be a limited set of validators, initially 64, that are required to maintain a high standard of automated signing infrastructure.
+Validators charge *delegators* a commission fee in AKT.

 Delegator

 :   Delegators are holders of the AKT and use some or all of their tokens to secure the Akash chain.
-While there is no minimum amount of tokens required in order to stake, providers are required to maintain a stake in Akash tokens proportional to the hourly income earned.
-In return, providers earn a proportion of the transaction fee as well as block rewards.
+In return, delegators earn a proportion of the transaction fee as well as block rewards.

 Provider

 :  Providers offer computing cycles (usually unused) on the Akash network and earn a fee for their contributions.
+Providers are required to maintain a stake in AKT as a collateral proportional to the hourly income earned, hence every provider is either a *delegator* or a *validator*.

 Tenants